inet-tub/self-adjusting-firewall/follow/README.md

 # Directories

 - `src/` folder contains the source code for this simulator including various algorithms, some re-implemented.
-- `tuplemerge/` folder is the original reposipority of tuplemerge algorithm.
-Some files from tuplemerge are a dependency for this simulator.
-	- `git clone https://github.com/drjdaly/tuplemerge.git` and copy the file `src/Tuplemerge/TupleMergeOnline.h.changed` to `tuplemerge/TupleMerge/TupleMergeOnline.h` (just a single line change here).
 - `examples/` folder contains experiment codes.
 Specifically a main function should go here.
 - `Default/` is the makefile location.
 Run `make -j` in this directory to build the simulator.
 After a successful make, an executable `follow` is created in this directory.
-Make sure to clone `tuplemerge` repository within this folder.

 # Excecutable